AleidvdZ/belly-button-challenge/README.md

 ## Contributing
 *  Solo Challenge - Aleid van der Zel
 *  Through Slack ask the class got hint from Panfilo Marbibi to pull data using functions and moral support from Eva Pazdera.
-*  From Andrew Krieger got clarification on how to look at data and refer to it (console.log is just a print statement to view the data).
+*  From Andrew Krieger got clarification on how to look at data and refer to it (console.log is just a print statement to view the data) and hint to use filter.
+*  Tutoring session with Kelli Kennedy on 8/17 was helful to understand logic in Javascript and set up init function.